 Basically malware is short for Malicious Software and all of the terms above fall into this category because they are all malicious.
 The different terms being used instead of just plain virus are to categorize what the malicious software is capable of doing.
 For example, a keylogger is designed to record whatever keys you press on your keyboard and then send that information to a remote location.
 A trojan on the other hand, allows a hacker to steal information or gain full access to your computer.

 Using the the word “virus” to include all types of malicious software is not very accurate, and “malware” is a more suitable term, a virus is after all just one type of malicious software.
 Thankfully most paid or free antivirus software looks for many different types of malware, not just viruses.
-Here’s a brief and easy to understand explanation for the majority of known forms of malware out there to help you differentiate between them.

 The most known term, a virus is a piece of code that attaches to a program such as an executable file, then replicates itself and spreads to other files and onto other computers without your knowledge.
 When you run an infected file, the virus loads into memory and actively searches for other files to infect or infects files when they’re accessed by the system.
 The different effects caused by a virus range from annoying popups to corrupting and deleting files or even erasing the hard drive and are commonly transmitted through email attachments.
 An example of one of the most destructive virus was the CIH that is capable of corrupting the BIOS.

 Rogueware / Scareware / Fake Software